How can I help?

 Add a resource to the reading list

-More in-depth instructions about each of the above options is located below (after the video).
+More in-depth instructions about each of the above options is located below.

 a.
 Before starting, make sure you have added the Bookmark tool or extension to your browser.
 If you haven't, please see the bookmarking instructions.

-b.
-Go to the area or section of the reading list where you want to add a resource and click 'Add Resource'.
+c.
+Go to the area or section of the online Reading List where you want to add a resource and click 'Add Resource'.
 This will open a pop-box of your recently bookmarked resources.

 List of resource bookmarked